pytek-io/website/reflect/scientific_frameworks.md

 - Allows the building of very powerful and interactive data exploration tools at an industrial scale.

 ## Bokeh
-[Bokeh](https://bokeh.org) is a Python visualization library which provides functionalities which allow simple "Data applications", dashboards, streaming applications, etc. to be build.
+[Bokeh](https://bokeh.org) is a Python visualization library which provides functionalities which allows simple "Data applications", dashboards, streaming applications, etc to be built.

 #### Bokeh strengths